-Source: FIL Life Insurance Ltd. Single priced, gross income reinvested and net of fees.
-Indicative prices have been used if a portfolio valuation fell on a non-trading day.
+Source: FIL Life insurance Ltd. Single priced, gross income reinvested and net or less, indicative prices have been used if a portiono valuation fell on a non-trading day.
 The fund was launched on 1st March 2018, but links to an underlying fund which has been in existence for a number of years.
 Before 1st March 2018, performance is simulated based on data provided by L&G, the underlying fund provider.
 Thereafter, returns are produced by Fidelity on a monthly basis.